krmpotic/dijkstra/README.md

 # dijkstra

-Find the shortest path and prints the graphviz .dot graph.
+Create a graph, find the shortest path and print a graphviz .dot file.

 # usage